HBevilacqua/neural_network_backprop_fromscratch/README.md

 As k = 5, five models are fitted and evaluated on 5 different hold out sets.
 Each model is trained for 500 epochs.<br>
 Dataset stands for wheat seeds.
 These inputs are normalized to the range (0, 1).<br>
 The training process uses Stochastic Gradient Descent (SGD, called online machine learning algorithm as well).
 The batch learning will soon be implemented.<br><br>

-One hidden layer of 5 neurons and one output layer of 3 neurons are created to init a network.
-(No layer for inputs).<br>
+## About the architecture of our neural network
+#### Input layer
+There is no activation function because we want to get the characteristics of the raw input vector.

+#### Hidden layer
+Five neurons are defined.<br>
-*Note: Hidden layers could be added thanks to the custom init network function.*<br>
+*Note: Hidden layers could be added thanks to the custom init network function (cf. initialize_network_custom(tab)).*<br>
+The sigmoid or tanh activation functions are available.
+It is a parameter of evaluate_algorithm() function.

+#### Output layer
-The number of neuron outputs is computed according to the number of class found in the dataset.<br>
+They are three neurons.
+The number of output neurons is defined by the number of classes found in the dataset outputs.
+(Here, we are trying to solve a classification problem.) <br>
+In classification problems, best results are achieved when the network has one neuron in the output layer for each class value.<br>
-They are translated into one-hot encoding to match the network outputs.<br>
+The output values are translated into one-hot encoding to match the network outputs.<br>
-Thanks to this, the error can be computed beetween expected outputs and predicted outputs.

 ## Glossary